aolaleye/friend-finder/README.md

 # Friend Finder

-### Using Node and Express Servers

 #### Friend Finder is a compatibility-based application.
-This full-stack site takes in results from user surveys and compares the answers with those from other users.
+Using Node and Express Servers, this full-stack site takes in results from user surveys and compares the answers with those from other users.
 Upon completion of the survey, the app displays the name and picture of the user with the best overall match.

 * #### Each user's most compatible friend is determined by:
     * Converting each user's results into a simple array of numbers _(ex: [5, 1, 4, 4, 5, 1, 2, 5, 4, 1])_.